gianr00/Web-Design-Challenge/README.md

 Build With: HTML, CSS, Bootstrap, pandas

 ## Goal:
-Create a website to display the data visualizations results created in project “City’s weather data analysis”.
+Create a website to display the data visualizations results created in project “Weather data analysis”.

 ## Solutions:
 Build a website dashboard with individual pages for each data visualization plot and a way to navigate between them.
 The pages contain the visualizations plot and descriptions.
 The website contains a page to provide a comparison of all the plots, along with another page to present the data used to build them.